anubhutivyas/RL/docs/advanced/training/custom-loss-functions.md

 This guide covers creating and implementing custom loss functions in NeMo RL, enabling you to design specialized training objectives for specific use cases and model behaviors.

+> **Note**: This guide focuses on **training-specific loss functions**.
+For domain-specific and novel loss function implementations, see [Algorithm Customization Loss Functions](../algorithm-customization/custom-loss-functions.md).

 ## Overview

 Custom loss functions allow you to define training objectives that go beyond standard loss functions, enabling specialized training for specific tasks, constraints, or model behaviors.
 NeMo RL provides a flexible framework for implementing and integrating custom loss functions.